Quick Install

 • On the login screen, use the initial admin credentials created during installation.

-• Once logged in, navigate to the Users section in the left-hand sidebar.
+• Once logged in, navigate to the User Management interface in the left-hand sidebar.

 • Click on Add a User: There are two ways to add users in Netmaker Professional: